Unlocking the Full Potential of CRM with Marketing Automation

 A recent report reveals that 80% of marketers will abandon the efforts to improve and introduce personalization in marketing due to the lack of return on investment, and this, in turn, will open an extensive consumer base for brands that personalize marketing.

 Businesses can capitalize on the situation by leveraging marketing automation and CRM combination.
-When integrated with CRM, marketing automation tools will function as channels that bring crucial customer information stored in a central CRM database.
+When integrated with CRM, sales and marketing automation tools will function as channels that bring crucial customer information stored in a central CRM database.

 The information collected from various channels helps discover crucial customer pain points used to personalize promotions and win customers.
 Target marketing strategies can, thus, be implemented with ease and effectively.